The Kroc Center Vision

 The Kroc Center in Quincy will be a place of Inspiration, Instruction, and Involvement in our community by providing hope and opportunities for all people through spiritual and physical wellness, educational enrichment, and life skills development.
 We will foster an environment where individuals are enabled to reach their maximum potential physically and spiritually while providing the opportunity to be involved in the mission of The Salvation Army.
 We are Inspired by God’s Holy Spirit, Instructed by God’s Word, and Involved in God’s work.

-Joan Kroc left The Salvation Army $1.5 billion for the development of 25-30 Kroc Centers across the Country.
+Joan Kroc left The Salvation Army $1.5 billion for the construction of Kroc Centers across the country.
 She designed the gift so that communities wishing to pursue building a Kroc Center must raise half of the money needed for the project, to establish an internal community support structure.
 Another stipulation of her bequest was that NONE of this money may be used for social or family services, only for Kroc Centers.
-There are presently 29 Kroc Centers in different stages of development.
+To date, 26 Centers are open and operating across the nation.

 Mrs. Kroc and her husband Ray - founder of McDonald’s - were long-time supporters of The Salvation Army.
 During the 1950’s and 60’s, Ray volunteered as a bell-ringer and used to deliver hot coffee and hamburgers from his Golden Arches restaurant to bell-ringers along Michigan Avenue in downtown Chicago.